patel0ankur/cdk_docs/CDK Basics/OOP.md

    }
    ```

-3. Introduction to Object-Oriented Programming
+2. Introduction to Object-Oriented Programming:

-   Definition and Principles: Introduce OOP as a programming paradigm based on the concept of "objects" which can contain data and code.
-Discuss the four pillars:
+   Definition and Principles:

+   Introduce OOP as a programming paradigm based on the concept of "objects" which can contain data and code.

+   The four pillars:

     * Encapsulation:

-      In OOP, encapsulation involves bundling the data (attributes) and the methods (functions) that operate on the data into a single unit or class.
-This concept is fundamental in AWS CDK.
+      In OOP, encapsulation means keeping all the data (attributes) and the functions (methods) that work on the data together in one place, called a class.

+      In AWS CDK, this concept is used to manage AWS resources.

       Example: